 The cases when an Ack or BlockAck frame can be generated are shown in the frame exchange sequences listed in Annex G.

 A STA shall not transmit an Ack or BlockAck frame in response to On receipt of a Management frame of subtype Action No Ack, a STA shall not send an Ack frame in response.
 A non-AP STA shall not transmit an Ack or BlockAck frame in response to a group addressed frame.
-An AP shall not transmit an Ack or BlockAck frame in response to a frame that has the To DS subfield equal to 0.

-Otherwise, uUpon reception of a frame of a type that requires acknowledgment with the To DS subfield set, an STAAP shall transmitgenerate an Ack or BlockAck frame.
+Otherwise, uUpon reception of a frame of a type that requires acknowledgment and, for an AP, with the To DS subfield equal to 1 set, an STAAP shall transmitgenerate an Ack or BlockAck frame.
 An Ack frame shall be transmitted by the destination non-AP STA when it successfully receives an individually addressed frame of a type that requires acknowledgment, but not if it receives a group addressed frame of such type.
 After a reception of a frame requiring acknowledgment, transmission of the Ack frame shall commence after a SIFS, without regard to the busy/idle state of the medium.
 (See Figure 10-10 (Individually addressed data/Ack frame).)

 Editor: in Figure 10-10 change “Ack” to “Ack/BA” twice (once in figure and once in caption).